gkiar/command-ical/README.md

 ### Steps:

 1. Fork and clone this repository, then navigate inside it.
-2. Modify the script for your needs with some basic details (i.e. meeting location, url following uuids)
+2. Modify the script for your needs with some basic details (i.e. meeting location, calendar name, url following uuids)
 3. Create a calendar stub for yourself:

 ```bash